 I won’t bore you with details of the return journey, because it was much the same, only 100 times worse.
 Little did I know that the family-friendly empty cart on leg 1 was the wholesome route.
 The return leg, when you are all alone in a carriage filled with 84 tons of iron ore, is the devil’s circuit.
 There are no hospitable families to keep you company.
 There’s no space.
 No respite.
 Every single pore of skin is covered in iron-ore (even with a face mask and goggles).
 And the sun goes from being passive aggressive to just downright hostile.
 But it was great.
 Now let’s never speak of it again.

 Throughout the entire 3-day journey, I didn’t write a single paragraph.
 I didn’t have a single piece of insight and I didn’t believe the shots I was taking were living up to my expectations.
 I’d travelled half way around the world for this story, but the angle just wasn’t coming to me.
 Alas, this pressure, albeit entirely self-imposed, darkened my mood as the trip wore on.
 Midway through the return leg I had a mini breakdown and concluded, ‘This has been a total waste of time’.
 In those final hours of the journey, when I was completely overwhelmed, I was scathing of myself and my inability to get what I came for.
 ‘I’m just not good enough’, I lamented.
-‘For fuck’s sake, just give it up and let go’.
-Little did I know that the next day I would wake up with clarity and write what would become one of my favourite stories.
-This story.
+I reviewed my life choices with a sense of scorn and self loathing.
+Little did I know that I'd already taken an award winning photo.
+Little did I know that the next day I would wake up with a sense of clarity that would remain with me for years to come.
 Little did I know that it was all going exactly to plan.
-After-all, the struggle, the very struggle under which I was sinking, was the very struggle that drew me to this project.
-But I’ll never forget just how dark my mind turned in those final hours and the utter contempt I had for myself.
-And I’ll never forget the sense of peace and satisfaction I felt the next day.
+After-all, the struggle - the very struggle under which I was sinking - was the very struggle that drew me to this project.

 But most of all, I’ll never forget the reality check about how difficult life can be in some parts of the world.
 The very things we take for granted; shelter, a schedule and toilets, are the very things many Mauritanians have learnt to live without.
 While I sighed, cursed and lamented, they simply got on with that job.
 I guess when you live in one of the poorest countries in the world – without a functioning train network or economy – you have no choice.
 As westerners, we like to tell ourselves that our spirit and generosity in times of crisis is what makes us unique.
 And while it is truly amazing when people support each other in times of need, it’s by no means unique to any race or ethnicity.
 From my experience, it’s simply one of the more endearing attributes of our species.
 It’s universal.
 Even in the face of abject poverty, trauma and hardship, Mauritanians always looked out for me.
 Some of the poorest people in the world invited me into their carriages.
 They fed me.
 They always ensured I had enough water.
 They put their arms around me.
 They looked out for me.
 And they did it without platitudes and without fanfare.